kermado/NeuralBot/README.md

 **Will I get banned for using this?**
 If the user agreement doesn't allow the use of such programs then probably.
 Many anti-cheat programs detect injected mouse input events.
 There is also a good chance that this will become "signature detected" by many anti-cheat programs in the future.

+**Can I play in fullscreen mode?**
+It depends on the game, but probably no. You will usually need to play in either windowed or borderless windowed mode.

 **How can I calibrate the aimers?**
 The sensitivity settings can be calibrated in-game by using the flick aimer.
 Adjust the parameters until the flick lands perfectly on the target position.
 The PID parameters can be tuned using well-known methods, such as the Ziegler-Nichols method.